mbologna/docker-bitlbee/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Building

+You can build a bitlbee image from Dockerfile: `docker build -t="mbologna/docker-bitlbee" github.com/mbologna/docker-bitlbee`